The excerpts below are from a conversation with Jim Soloway about his original motivation and vision for Soloway Guitars.

 sustain

-There was a disco rave booked upstairs.
-The hotel hired me and a percussionist to play in the lobby so that when people were coming into the building, instead of getting blasted by disco music, they would be getting quiet, soft jazz that made the whole place feel like it had some style.
+I think it was 1992.
+I was playing archtops then, and I had this gig in a very nice, fancy 1930s hotel in Los Angeles.
+There was a disco rave booked upstairs, and the hotel hired me and a percussionist to play in the lobby so people coming into the building would be hearing quiet, soft jazz that made the place feel like it had some style.

-We were set up to play in this soaring, arched, domed lobby, almost an atrium, and it was all marble and stone.
+We were set up in this soaring, arched, domed lobby, almost an atrium, and it was all marble and stone.
 So of course everything is echoing and I could not stop the guitar from feeding back.
-I'm standing like 20 feet behind my amplifier and I just couldn't kill the feedback.
+I'm standing 20 feet behind my amplifier and I just couldn't kill the feedback.

 And being a Canadian, arch tops were not as big here because they weren't made here.
 We didn't have the tradition.
 The two most prominent jazz guitar players in Canadian history - Lenny Breau and Ed Bickert - were well-known for playing jazz on solid bodies.